divio/aldryn-sites/README.rst

     ALDRYN_SITES_DOMAINS = {
         1: {  # matches SITE_ID
-            'domain': 'www.example.com',  # main domain that all the aliases will redirect to.
+            'domain': 'www.example.com',  # main domain that all domains in redirects will redirect to.
                                           # Auto populates ``django.contrib.sites.Site.domain``
             'aliases': [                  # these domains will be accessible like the main domain (no redirect).
                 'an.other.domain.com',